jackyliu16/devenv-flask/docs/content/SoftwareRequirementsSpecification/index.md

         Our project focuses on the collection problem that when user making travel plan.
 Nowadays, when user using application for traveling, they have to use a large number of different apps to complete the different step of tourism, We are trying to development a website to contains all of this kind information into one website, and this website could be using in computer and mobile phone.
     2. #### Document Conventions
     3. #### Intended Audience
+        The software we provide is aimed at users who want to be as simple as possible, do not need to learn too many different applications, directly use a website, achieve travel planning and facilitate the use of taxis during the trip. people with functions such as hotel reservation.
     4. #### Additional Information
     5. #### Contact Information / SRS team members
         - 20200740014: 马越